almostmachines/metropolis-cpd-script/README.md

-# Metropolis-Hastings Change-Point Detection
+# Change-Point Detection Using the Metropolis Algorithm

+Companion script to the (metropolis-algorithm.com)[metropolis-algorithm.com] website.

-Bayesian change-point detection using the Metropolis-Hastings MCMC algorithm.
-Given noisy time-series observations, the script infers *when* a change occurred and *what* the parameters were before and after the change.
+Bayesian change-point detection using the Metropolis algorithm.
+Given noisy time-series observations, the script infers when a change occurred and what the parameters were before and after the change.

 ## The Problem

 Imagine that the levels of dissolved oxygen (mg/L) in stream water are sampled at random over a 24 hour period.
 At some unknown time, the mean oxygen level shifts.
 We observe noisy measurements but don't know:

-- **When** the change happened (the change-point time, $\tau$)
+- When the change happened (the change-point time, $\tau$)
-- **What** the mean oxygen level was before ($\mu_1$) and after ($\mu_2$) the change
+- What the mean oxygen level was before ($\mu_1$) and after ($\mu_2$) the change

-Computing the posterior distribution analytically would require integrating over a likelihood with discontinuities at every observation timestamp, making it intractable.
-Metropolis-Hastings sidesteps this by sampling from the posterior directly, never needing to compute the normalizing constant $p(\text{data})$.

 ## Installation